 Annual cash incentive award opportunities for the Chief Executive Officer and the Chief Operating Officer are determined under the Company's annual incentive plan.
-These incentive compensation opportunities were determined based upon performance goals established by the Compensation Committee at the beginning of fiscal 2020.
+These incentive compensation opportunities were determined based upon performance goals established by the Compensation Committee at the beginning of fiscal 2021.

-In March 2019, the Compensation Committee established the fiscal 2020 performance measures under the annual incentive plan.
-The categories of performance measures for fiscal 2020 were unchanged from those established under the annual incentive plan for fiscal 2019.
+In March 2020, the Compensation Committee established the fiscal 2021 performance measures under the annual incentive plan.
+The categories of performance measures for fiscal 2021 were unchanged from those established under the annual incentive plan for fiscal 2020.
 Awards paid under the plan are designed to be "at-risk" depending upon the performance of the Company and, accordingly, have exhibited significant variability from year to year.
-For fiscal year 2020, the Compensation Committee modified the threshold percentage of contract revenues used to evaluate earnings quality for fiscal 2020 and modified the pre-established payout percentages (as further explained below).
+For fiscal 2021, the Compensation Committee modified the threshold percentage of contract revenues used to evaluate earnings quality for fiscal 2021 and modified the pre-established payout percentages (as further explained below).
 Operating cash flow also excludes payments made to a customer to obtain a new contract or extend or modify an existing contract.
-Over the period from fiscal 2014 through fiscal 2020, the annual cash incentive award to the Chief Executive Officer has ranged from approximately 41% to 195% of base salary, averaging approximately 116% of base salary, and the annual cash incentive award for the Chief Operating Officer has ranged from approximately 33% to 160% of base salary, averaging approximately 99% of base salary.
+Over the period from fiscal 2015 through fiscal 2021, the annual cash incentive award to the Chief Executive Officer has ranged from approximately 41% to 210% of base salary, averaging approximately 132% of base salary, and the annual cash incentive award for the Chief Operating Officer has ranged from approximately 33% to 170% of base salary, averaging approximately 111% of base salary.
+The percentage calculations related to fiscal 2021 were based upon the executive officer's approved base salary, which does not reflect any temporary Covid-19 related reductions that occurred during fiscal 2021.

 The terms of the annual incentive plan provide that the Compensation Committee shall adjust the performance goals and the award opportunities (either up or down) during a plan year if the Compensation Committee determines that external changes or other unanticipated business conditions have materially affected the fairness of the goals and have unduly influenced the Company's ability to meet them.
-No such adjustments were made during fiscal 2020.
+No such adjustments were made during fiscal 2021.

-As described in more detail below, for fiscal 2020, the annual incentive cash award opportunity under the annual incentive plan consisted of two parts:
+As described in more detail below, for fiscal 2021, the annual incentive cash award opportunity under the annual incentive plan consisted of two parts: